quantumudit/Querying-with-TSQL/readme.md

 **DATABASES**

 This directory contains the T-SQL script of the databases used for all types of querying in this repository.
 You may execute the SQL scripts to create the databases in you SQL Server machine

 **NOTEBOOKS**

 This directory contains the SQL Notebooks that has the SQL queries along with descriptive notes.
 The SQL Notebooks are basically the Jupyter Notebooks with T-SQL Kernel and can be edited with Azure Data Studio.

 **RESOURCES**

-This directory contains images, icons, layouts, etc. that are used in this project
+This directory contains images, icons, layouts, etc. that are used in this project.

 ## Prerequisites